Jupiter

 How to Pronounce Jupiter

 Our model has identified 2 different pronunciations for the name Jupiter.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 57.8% confident that Jupiter is pronounced as JUE-pih-ter.
-The next most likely pronunciation is JUE-puh-ter, at 42.2% confidence.
+Our model is 57.8% confident that Jupiter is pronounced as JUE-pih-ter, which has 3 syllables.
+The next most likely pronunciation is JUE-puh-ter, at 42.2% confidence, with 3 syllables.

 JUE-pih-ter (3 syllables)